StefanIvemo/stefanivemo.github.io/_posts/2020-05-11-API Management Pre-Reqs.md

 Custom Domain names
 -----
-I use custom domain names with APIM instead of the default *.azure-api.net names.
-I will use the following custom domain names for my APIM endpoints, use domain names that makes sense for you.
+I use Custom Domain Names with APIM instead of the default *.azure-api.net names.
+I use the following Custom Domain Names for my APIM endpoints:

 | Domain name   | Endpoint      |
 | :------------- |:-------------|